 Each play through might only see a fraction of the game.
 And because the differences your choices make span chapters, they may not be immediately apparent.
 Small things could lead up to huge deviations.
 It's the depth and reach of these different scenarios that sets this game apart -- with over 600,000 words written to support these various branches.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Where the Heart Leads or are games with a similar theme or topic.
-These are good alternative games to Where the Heart Leads, or are a younger rated alternative for players not ready for PEGI 12 or ESRB TEEN games.
+Our experts have hand-picked the following similar games.
+These are similar to Where the Heart Leads in how they play or their theme.
+These are good alternative games to Where the Heart Leads, or are a younger rated alternative for players not ready for PEGI 16 or ESRB TEEN games.